mjguillemette/resume/README.md

 __ProdPerfect, Consultant__
 June 2019 - Present
 - Working with COO and marketing coordinator to develop an informational, lead-generating web application
-- Guiding team in technical decisions such as tech stack and component driven development
+- Guiding team in technical decisions such as tech stack and component-driven development
 - Responsible for application design and UI

 __Bartender & Web Admin, Lexx Restaurant, Lexington MA__